codemetropolis/CodeMetropolis/custom/index.md

 title: Custom CDF Converter Tutorial
 ---

 Converters are responsibly for turning data into a CDF (Common Data Format) file which can be used as the input of the mapping component.
-CDF uses a simple XML-based syntax as it is described here.
+CDF uses a simple XML-based syntax as it is described [here][ct].
 Fortunately, the CodeMetropolis toolchain already provides a few classes which help developers to deal with CDF files.
 I will talk about these soon.

 Basically, there are two ways to implement a converter: to expand the codemetropolis-toolchain-converter project, or to create your own separated converter project.
 This tutorial will guide you through the first method as it is the recommended way if you are willing to share your converter with the community.

 The first thing you have to do is to checkout the CodeMetropolis Git repository and load the Maven projects into Eclipse.
-For more information on this, please read the contribution guide.
-You need to add a new package to the codemetropolis-toolchain-converter project.
+For more information on this please read the contribution guide.
+You need to add a new package to the `codemetropolis-toolchain-converter project`.
 Its name should be `codemetropolis.toolchain.converter.<name>` by convention where <name> is the name of the converter containing only lowercase letters of English alphabet.
 Please stick to our naming conventions if you are planning to send a patch to us.
 I am going to call mine `MyCustomConverter` for the rest of this tutorial so in this case our package is `codemetropolis.toolchain.converter.mycustom`.

 Now it’s time to create the main component of the converter.
-Create a new class, name it MyCustomConverter and place it in the package you’ve just created.
-Make this class extend the `codemetropolis.toolchain.commons.cdf.converter.CdfConverter`.
+Create a new class, name it `MyCustomConverter` and place it in the package you’ve just created.
+Make this class extend `codemetropolis.toolchain.commons.cdf.converter.CdfConverter`.
 You also have to override an abstract method:

 ~~~ java
 @Override